Cerrejón Formation: Crocodylomorpha

+Testudines

 Coal resources

 The Cerrejón Formation contains extensive coal seams that are mined primarily at the Cerrejón mine.
 The coal is desirable for its low ash and sulfur content and for its resistance to caking.
 Cerrejón is Colombia's largest coal producing mine, with most of the production exported to Europe.
 It is the largest coal mining operation in Latin America, with an estimated 28.4 million tons mined in 2006.